reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 ---
-title: May 2025 IWC — More Easily Joining Small Web Communities
+title: "May 2025 IWC—More Easily Joining Small Web Communities"
 description: For this month's IndieWeb carnival on “small web communities,” I'm thinking about lowering the barrier for web independence and freedom
 fedi_url:
   - https://hachyderm.io/@reillypascal/114587984441132800